Call-Me-Doc/origins_lore_/The World (Cordova).md

  [[The Barrel Admirer]]?

 Fu Facts:
- It is mandatory to go through sword training by time you're 16 in Cordova
+ It is mandatory to go through sword training by the time you're 16 in Cordova